-Easy lamb shoulder chops recipe you can make year-round.
-Enjoy different flavor profiles by switching up the marinade and sides.
+Easy lamb shoulder chop recipe you can make year-round.
+Enjoy different flavor profiles by switching up the marinade ingredients and sides.

 How to Cook Lamb Shoulder Chops

 Lamb shoulder chops require significantly shorter cooking time than other cuts.
 The easiest and fastest method to prepare them is to cook them on the stove top in a heavy bottomed skillet (such as cast iron) or a grill-pan.